Changes in qualification open LPs and foreign legal forms

 Introduction

-One aspect of the proposed legislation involves the removal of the so-called 'consent requirement' for Dutch CVs (Limited Partnerships).
+One aspect of the legislation involves the removal of the so-called 'consent requirement' for Dutch CVs (Limited Partnerships).
 This requirement has been a major cause of hybrid mismatches in the Netherlands.
 Under this requirement, a Dutch CV is considered non-transparent for Dutch corporate tax purposes if partners can join or be replaced without the consent of all other partners (both managing and limited partners).
 This is known as an 'open CV'.
 In simple terms, a non-transparent or open CV results in the CV itself being subject to Dutch (profit) tax, rather than its partners.
-Based on the measures in the proposed legislation, CVs will now always be fiscally transparent and uniformly classified.
+Based on the new legislation , CVs will now in principle be fiscally transparent and uniformly classified.

-As a result of these proposed measures, the number of hybrid mismatches should significantly decrease, and more flexibility is expected for organisations aiming for a transparent Dutch CV structure.
+As a result of thesemeasures, the number of hybrid mismatches should significantly decrease, and more flexibility is expected for organisations aiming for a transparent Dutch CV structure.
 Nevertheless, it's crucial to analyse existing structures to prevent unexpected consequences of the newly introduced bill.

 Dutch CVs and foreign legal forms comparable to Dutch Entities